JonMS95/C_Server_Socket/README.md

 * [C_Arg_Parse](https://github.com/JonMS95/C_Arg_Parse)
 * [C_Client_Socket](https://github.com/JonMS95/C_Client_Socket)

 ## Installation instructions <a id="installation-instructions"></a> 📓
+### Download and compile
-In order to install it, just clone it from GitHub to your choice path by using the [link](https://github.com/JonMS95/C_Server_Socket) to the project.
+In order to download the repo, just clone it from GitHub to your choice path by using the [link](https://github.com/JonMS95/C_Server_Socket) to the project.

 ```bash
 cd /path/to/repos